tumagonx/nwjs_docs_old/Livereload-node-webkit-on-changes.md

 ## Clearing the node modules cache

-If you want to reload and re-run your node modules, you'll need to delete the global `global.require.cache`.
+If you want to reload and re-run your node modules, you'll need to delete the global require cache (`global.require.cache`).
 [See this StackOverflow question](http://stackoverflow.com/questions/25143532/node-webkit-clear-cache).
 Note that this will remove ALL modules from the cache, possibly including the `node-main` module:

 ```coffee
 # Define a new `reload` task in Gulp that simply refreshes the current page